Water to the Capital

 A. The Character of Entoto Kidane Mehret's Valley

-The most necessary for picnics and a candy shop is across the bus stop next to the Entoto Kidane Mehret community (1).
-The valley's outer borders are simplified in the map by this square [A], including the path to point (19), and serves as a directed and facilitating figure to more easily find points (5)(22), and (37).
-This beautiful river-dell is located within the valley [A] of Entoto Kidane Mehret (32) and constitutes the beginning of most of the following hiking trails described.
+The most necessary items for picnics and a candy shop are located across the bus stop next to the Entoto Kidane Mehret community (1).
+The valley's outer borders are simplified in the map by this square [A], which includes the path to point (19) and serves as a directed and facilitating figure to more easily locate points (5)(22), and (37).
+This beautiful river-dell is situated in the valley [A] of Entoto Kidane Mehret (32) and constitutes the beginning of most of the following hiking trails described.

 B. The Invitation to the Crossroad of Wilderness

 The still, gently upward hike shown within circle (B) includes points (35)(38), and (39) and constitutes both a crossroads of somewhat wild paths and a beautiful rise on a ledge of some metres threshold.
 These points are located to the circle's right (B) and include the underground Italian fortification (38) at the riverside.
-Anyway, regardless of the choice of the hiking paths within the loop point (B), all of these will soon contact the continued walk towards higher grounds.
+Anyway, regardless of the choice of hiking paths within the loop point (B), all of these will soon lead to a continued walk towards higher ground.

 Entoto Kidane Mehret's Bridge Crossing and its Gully

-The valley crossing of Entoto Kidane Mehret (1) constitutes a bridge within the valley [A] just some steps downhill of the Sanctuary (32) and further invites a gentle walk to the place for family picnics and games at the Italian reservoir (19), located just to the right by a gently undulated and charmingly curved path.
-The bridge crossing here is also the natural path for those who want a more dramatic hike towards the high plateau by the first passing point (37), just a few steps upward on the left side after the bridge crossing.
-Thus, the traditional bridge located within the valley [A] invites this glen underneath Entoto Kidane Mehret Church (32) and further continues as a river-dell beneath this Sanctuary (32) with beautiful sceneries while the brook passes by.
+The valley crossing of Entoto Kidane Mehret (1) begins with the hidden path (5) beneath the Sanctuary's (32) walls, and very soon, a bridge within the valley [A], just some steps downhill of the Sanctuary (32).
+Just after crossing this bridge, the view invites a gentle walk to the place for family picnics and games at the Italian reservoir (19), located just to the right, along a gently undulating and charmingly curved path.
+The bridge crossing here is also the natural path for those seeking a more dramatic and remote hike towards the high plateau, with its route beginning just a few steps upward on the left side after crossing the bridge, at the first passing point (37).
+Thus, the traditional bridge located within the valley [A] invites this glen underneath Entoto Kidane Mehret Church (32) and continues as a river dell beneath this Sanctuary (32), offering beautiful scenery as the brook passes by.
 This brook within the valley [A] characterizes the views of the dramatic landscape and cliff formations of the uphill trails.
-Above the waterfall at loop (B), this brook, with its towering canyon, is an excellent assistant for orientation for most hiking paths up to the high plateau.
+Above the waterfall at loop (B), this brook, along with the towering canyon slopes, provides an excellent vantage point for orientation on most hiking paths up to the high plateau.

 The Cautious Choice for the Young Family

 The Italians established an extensive reservoir to provide the Capital with water during the occupation.
 This mountain reservoir (underground water technology) has lost some importance in favour of more significant catchment dams.
 However, due to the valley [A]'s very gentle terrain and pleasant location near Entoto Kidane Mehret (1), it's an excellent place for young families when the usually few hours of sunshine offer cosy picnics even during the regular rainy season.
-Hence, for visitors seeking a relaxing environment with comfort and beauty within a very convenient distance, it's appropriate to enjoy this site during pleasant and sunny day hours by its beautifully undulated promenade within a delightful valley and enchantingly sculptural glen.
-The gentle path that reaches the Italian-built spring water facility (19) is within these requirements and, therefore, an excellent choice for most activities and nature interests.
-Entoto Kidane Mehret's inhabitants bring their household water from this source.
-Thus, the company is apparent by playing with children and people fetching quantities of water to their homes.
+Hence, for visitors seeking a relaxing environment with comfort and beauty within a very convenient distance, it's ideal to enjoy this site during pleasant and sunny day hours, along its beautifully undulating promenade within a delightful valley and an enchantingly sculptural glen.
+The gentle path that leads to the Italian-built spring water facility (19) meets these requirements and, therefore, is an excellent choice for most activities and nature enthusiasts.
+The inhabitants of Entoto Kidane Mehret bring their household water from this source.
+Thus, the company is apparent in children playing and people fetching quantities of water to their homes.

 𝐓𝐡𝐞 V𝐚𝐥𝐮𝐚𝐛𝐥𝐞 K𝐧𝐨𝐰𝐥𝐞𝐝𝐠𝐞 𝐨𝐟 A𝐧𝐭𝐢𝐪𝐮𝐢𝐭𝐲